Scientific Name

 Description

 Aloinopsis luckhoffii is a small succulent with an irregularly thickened rootstock and rosettes of triangular leaves with pearl-like warts, forming small clumps.
-The rosettes have 2 or 3 pairs of leaves and grow up to 1.6 inches (4 cm) in diameter.
-Leaves are light grass-green, bluish-green, or dark purple.
-Leaves are thick, fleshy, up to 0.7 inches (1,8 cm) long, up to 0.2 inches (0.5 cm) wide, almost as thick as broad, and with a few grayish-white teeth on the upper surface.
+The rosettes have 2 or 3 pairs of leaves and can reach a diameter of 1.6 inches (4 cm).
+The leaves range in color from light grass-green to bluish-green and dark purple.
+The leaves are thick and fleshy, measuring up to 0.7 inches (1.8 cm) in length and 0.2 inches (0.5 cm) in width.
+They are almost as thick as broad, and have a few grayish-white teeth on the upper surface.

 The flowers are daisy-like, up to 1.2 inches (3 cm) in diameter, and range in color from pale yellow and golden yellow to yellowish-bronze and salmon pink.
 They usually appear at the end of the winter.